alecokas/alecokas.github.io/_drafts/2020-07-22-convolutional-vae-in-flux.markdown

 <br/>

 #### Evaluate a trained model
 That is the main modelling done!
 For demonstration purposes, I trained the model for 10 epochs, using Flux's Adam optimiser with a learning rate of 0.0001, and saved it to disk.
-Before we can have a look at some images, lets define a test data loader (which is very similar to the training data loader) and a function to save our images to disk.
+Before we can have a look at some images, let's define a test data loader (which is very similar to the training data loader) and a function to save our images to disk.

 {% highlight julia %}
 function get_test_loader(batch_size, shuffle::Bool)